alex-gamero/100-days-of-code/log.md

 ### Day 100: October 07, Wednesday

-**Today's Progress**: We made it, day 100, I think that's enough progress for today, I also got an interview today, isn't that just great?.
+**Today's Progress**: We made it, day 100, I think that's enough progress for today, I also got an interview today, isn't that just great?

 **Thoughts**: It is the final day of the 100 Days of Code, It was a really fun journey, I have to repeat something like this more often, Coding is fun.